katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

-Of course I'm not advocating that you should just play around with a bunch of variables holding functions, structs exist exactly to give one shape to composition of other types.
-The same applies to functions, just having a lot of loose functions would be a mess on a lot of cases.
+Of course I'm not advocating that you should just play around with a bunch of variables holding functions, structs exist exactly to give name and meaning to a composition of other types.

+The same applies to functions, just having a lot of loose functions would be a mess on a lot of cases (just as is with data).

 Since Go does have first class functions, a struct could have some fields that holds functions, emulating the behaviour of methods.
-But that would be clumsy and error prone, like the possibility of a non initialized field being called (anyone that have programmed in C will understand this problem very well, and its consequences).
+But that would be clumsy and error prone, like the possibility of a non initialized field/method being called (anyone that have programmed in C will understand this problem very well, and its consequences).

-The feature of adding methods to a type gives a compile time safe way to represent a set of functions that operate on the same type.
+The feature of adding functions to a type gives a compile time safe way to represent a set of functions that operate on the same type.

 # What is an object anyway ?

 Until now it seems like an object is just a set of functions that operates on the same data structure.
-In all languages it is actually just that, with the exception that this is not just as explicit as it is in Go.
+In some languages it is actually just that, with the exception that this is not just as explicit as it is in Go.

-There is just one thing missing, that is the hallmark of traditional object oriented languages (although it was not the original purpose), safe polymorphism, usually achieved through inheritance.
+There is just one thing missing, that is the hallmark of traditional object oriented languages, safe polymorphism (usually achieved through inheritance).

-This is actually what differentiate objects on "modern" languages from sets of functions operating on the same data structure in Go (and in C, which is even more explicit on this subject).
+This is actually what differentiate objects on "modern" languages from sets of functions operating on the same data structure in C.
+The ability to express abstractions that are a composition of multiple functions safely (safety is always subjective to me, but in C you have no safety at all to do this, so this is a win for objects).

+All our abstractions until now consisted of something that could be expressed with just one function, but what can you do when the abstraction requires more than one function ?

+If there is no way to express this you would always have to conflate your abstractions in one function, that would look just horrible (think about a read/write abstraction modeled on just one function).

 So how does Go approach the safe polymorphism problem without inheritance ?
 Here enters one of the coolest features of Go, interfaces.

 Since this post is already very long, the evolution of the ideas to interfaces will be made on a subsequent post.

 Happy Go hacking ;-).

 # Acknowledgments

 Special thanks to [i4k](https://github.com/tiago4orion) and [vitorarins](https://github.com/vitorarins) for taking